Walk in Frederick Douglass’ Footsteps around Baltimore

 Frederick Douglass-Isaac Myers Maritime Park and Museum

 A rich, interactive experience for families and history lovers of all ages, this national heritage site recounts the story of Frederick Douglass and his life as a young man in the shipyards in Baltimore and the Eastern Shore.
-The Douglass-Meyers museum also celebrates the legacy of Isaac Myers and the founding of the Chesapeake Marine Railway and Dry Dock Company, America’s first African American-owned shipyard.
+The Douglass-Myers museum also celebrates the legacy of Isaac Myers and the founding of the Chesapeake Marine Railway and Dry Dock Company, America’s first African American-owned shipyard.

 On the grounds at the entrance of the museum sits a striking, six-foot-tall memorial sculpture of Frederick Douglass.
 The bronze structure was created by artist Marc Andre Robinson, a graduate of the Maryland Institute College of Art in Baltimore.

 The Maryland Center for History and Culture features a Civil War exhibit detailing the history of abolition in Maryland and the impact of Frederick Douglass as an activist, abolitionist and national figure.
 During the Civil War, Douglass acted as an advisor to President Abraham Lincoln, and recruited African American soldiers to fight for the Union.

 The National Great Blacks In Wax Museum